kunalgolani/cassandra-co/README.md

 ---

+## Motivation
+- apollo-cassandra requires you to define the schema in code.
+This means that any time the DB schema is altered, the code also needs to be updated.
+The code needs to be aware of the schema in the DB even if it's not otherwise using all columns of a table.
+- When I looked into the internals of apollo-cassandra before starting this project, I couldn't find evidence of it using [prepared statements](http://docs.datastax.com/en/developer/nodejs-driver/2.1/nodejs-driver/reference/threeSimpleRules.html?scroll=three-simple-rules__prepared-statement-section).
+With Cassandra, if you're executing the same CQL query with different paramters repeatedly, preparing it makes its execution faster.

+---

 ## Usage
 ### Promises and yields
 All asynchronous operations return a `Promise`.
 Using [`co`](https://github.com/tj/co) or [`koa`](koajs.com), these promises can also be `yield`ed.
 This documentation uses `yields` instead of `.then()` on the `Promise`s.